TechsCode-Team/UltraEconomyWiki/features/money_on_death.md

 # Money on Death
-**Ultra Economy** also offers a feature for mak players drops money when they die.
+**Ultra Economy** also offers a feature for make players drops money when they die.
 Along with it you will be able to edit many settings about it.
 <br>

 ## Start